Drew091/rps-the-game/README.md

 # rps-the-game
-Rock Paper Scissors game in javascript
+This is my first javascript Project.
+My goal to build a simple Rock Paper Scissors game in console mode.